Skip to content

 About

-This proposal aims to create a minimal library for offline signing on air-gapped devices, focusing on essential features:
+This proposal aims to create a minimal library for offline signing on air-gapped devices, and make XmrSigner production ready to actual use secure, focusing on essential features:

 • Seed phrase generation (including polyseed)